 To read more about Mortar projects see How Mortar Projects Work.

 This project is now in your Mortar account.
-If in the future you want to get updates made to Mortar's version of mortar-examples, use:
+If in the future you want to get updates made to Mortar's version of mortar-mongo-examples, use:

 git fetch base git merge base/master